Student Handbook

 **BOTHELL HIGH SCHOOL:

-Registration for athletics is done online via Final Forms.
+- Registration for athletics is done online via Final Forms.
 Approved registration is required prior to participation.
 Physicals are valid for two years and must be valid thru the entire sport season.

 - All students participating in BHS athletics are required to pay for ASB and the participation fee.

-- Athletes must be in daily attendance daily for three hours** to participate in practice/competition. **Exceptions: school-related absences or absence with prior clearance through Athletic Director.
+**Exceptions: school-related absences or absence with prior clearance through Athletic Director.
 Early release days athletes must attend three classes.

 Insurance program: